dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 ![rabaul](/img/culture-war-island-hopping/rabaul.jpg)

-Eventually, the allies settled on a strategy of *island-hopping*: With air and naval supremacy, it was decided to simply avoid heavily fortified areas like Rabaul.
+Eventually, the Allies settled on a strategy of *island-hopping*: With air and naval supremacy, it was decided to simply avoid heavily fortified areas like Rabaul.
 Instead, the Allies took only the fewest and most weakly defended points necessary to establish supply lines towards the Japanese mainland.

 So, here's a theory: If you want to make the world better, culture-war debates are often like attacking Rabaul.